 Following on from yesterday’s post about the horse blessing temple, today a shrine known for its horse back archery!
 Moroyama Town is known as the yabusame town thanks to the yabusame that is performed at Izumo Iwai Shrine twice annually.
 Despite being a small rural town, yabusame is not all the town is famous for.
 It is also known for its Yuzu, roses and strawberries.
 Izumo Iwai Shrine is where the two annual yabusame shinto rituals are on each year.
 And have been for close to 1000 years.
 Moreover, the shrine is the oldest example of the historic shrine architecture remaining in Saitama today.

 Yabusame is the military art of discharging an arrow at a target while riding on a running horse.
 Reportedly, Yabusame was first practised by Samurai Warriors in the late Heian period until the end of the Kamakura period.
 Each year in both Autumn and Spring Moroyama town celebrates this ancient military art form.
 However, in both 2020 and 2021 they cancelled the Autumn Yabusame.
-But at the start of the 2022 year, they were actually planning to go ahead with the event in November and cancelled the spring yabusame event.
-Update November 1st 2022: ultimately they decided not to open the autumn event to the public between 2020 and 2022.
+Moroyama did not open their yabusame to the public between 2020 and 2022.
 But Kawagoe did and had their yabusame in Autumn 2022 and Tokigawa had their once-every-three-years yabusame in January 2023.